leaxsd/py4sci/README.md

 # Python for Scientists (py4sci)

-This is a Python introduction guide target to the scientific propose.
-It aims to help my workmates ([Molecular Nanophotonics Group](https://www.icfo.eu/lang/research/groups/groups-details?group_id=24) @ ICFO) to develop Python skills and it mean to be interactive and collaborative.
-It will start assuming no prior knowledge about Python, but basic understanding on software installation.
+This is a Python introduction guide target to scientific applications.
+The idea is to provide a guide tutorial divided by subjects to aid my workmates @ [ICFO](https://www.icfo.eu/) to learn Python by put hands on.

+## TL;DR

+These guides notebooks are not meant to be a lecture but a collection of illustrative short piece of commented codes, which one can run and modify locally.
+Details will be provided by recommended further readings on each notebook.

 ## Index